file-format/Docs/en/compression/dar.md

  * Hash file (MD5, SHA1 or SHA-512) generated on-fly for each slice, the resulting file is compatible with md5sum or sha1sum, to be able to quickly check each slice's integrity
  * Filesystem independent: it may be used to restore a system to a partition of a different size and/or to a partition with a different filesystem[5]

-## How to open DAR file?

-DAR files can be opened on Linux Operating System.
-Some of the software applications that can open DAR files include:

- * DAR (Disk Archive)
- * KDar - the KDE Disk Archiver

 ## References

 * [DAR](http://dar.linux.free.fr/)